AdaptableTools/example-adaptable-openfin-integration/README.md

 ## Installation

-NOTE: In order to be able to run `npm install`, you need to follow the [AdapTable installation instructions](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/README.md) - so you need to be logged into our private NPM registry.
+NOTE: In order to be able to run `npm install`, you need to follow the [AdapTable installation instructions](https://docs.adaptabletools.com/learn/dev-guide-getting-started) - so you need to be logged into our private NPM registry.

-> If you do not have an Adpatable Login please contact support@adaptabletools.com

 Run `npm install` (or `yarn`), depending on what tool you're using.